 Proposals may include co-curricular events that take place in single or multiple semesters.
-Proposals will also be accepted for the next four granting periods in each application period, in order to allow time for integration into the curriculum.
+Proposals will also be accepted for the current or following academic years in order to allow time for integration into the curriculum.

 Applications must include a complete and itemized budget of projected expenses.
 These expenses may include but are not limited to artist fees; facility rental; purchase of equipment and materials; marketing and publicity; and other normally reimbursable expenses associated with co-curricular productions, performances, or exhibitions of creative works.
 CCA Grants may not be used to pay faculty or graduate teaching or research assistants’ salary.